codyswanson4/nextcloud/README.md

 # Nextcloud Podman

 This role will deploy a running, unconfigured [Nextcloud](https://nextcloud.com/) server using a rootless Podman Pod with container-separated redis cache and mysql database.
-Self-signed certificates are used by default in order to facilitate the recommended deployment discussed below.
+Self-signed certificates are used by default in order to facilitate the recommended deployment discussed in the Deployment Methods section.

 ## Justification